AIcodeAcademy/ArchetypeNodeCLI/containers/c0-node-cli/.ai/rules/clean.code.rules.md

 ## Principles
 - YAGNI: You ain't gonna need it (do the minimum).
-- KISS: Keep it simple stupid (do the simplest thing that could work).
+- KISS: Keep it simple, stupid (do the simplest thing that could work).
 - DRY: Don't repeat yourself (do the same thing once, use it everywhere).